1991–92 FA Cup

 The 1991–92 FA Cup was the 111th season of the world's oldest knockout football competition, The Football Association Challenge Cup, or FA Cup for short.
 Liverpool beat Sunderland 2–0 in the final to take their 5th FA Cup trophy.

 The appearance in the Cup Final of Sunderland, a Level 2 team, marked the first time in 10 years that a team outside Level 1 of the English football pyramid appeared in the final game.
-Sunderland is one of only eight non-Level 1 teams to win the FA Cup, a mark they achieved in the 1973 FA Cup Final.
+Sunderland is one of only eight non-Level 1 teams to have won the FA Cup since the establishment of the Football League in 1888–89, a mark they achieved in the 1973 FA Cup Final.

 This was the first FA Cup competition to use penalties to decide games still tied after extra time in a replayed match.

+Qualifying rounds

+Most participating clubs that were not members of the Football League competed in the qualifying rounds to secure one of 28 places available in the first round.

+The winners from the fourth qualifying round were Witton Albion, Guiseley, Runcorn, Bridlington Town, Telford United, Morecambe, Lincoln United, Emley, Gretna, Winsford United, Kettering Town, Colchester United, Welling United, Harlow Town, Enfield, Atherstone United, Bromsgrove Rovers, Aylesbury United, Halesowen Town, Tiverton Town, Windsor & Eton, Yeovil Town, Marlow, Farnborough Town, Crawley Town, Slough Town, Hayes and Sutton United.

+Appearing in the competition proper for the first time were Guiseley, Lincoln United, Emley and Gretna.
+Of the others, Harlow Town had last featured at this stage in 1981–82, Winsford United had last done so in 1975-76, Crawley Town had last done so in 1971-72, Bridlington Town had last done so in 1960-61, and Marlow had last done so 99 years previously in 1892-93.

+Lincoln United was the lowest-level club to qualify for the main draw of the FA Cup since Newcastle Blue Star in 1984-85 - they defeated Dudley Town, Gainsborough Trinity, Oakham United, Frickley Athletic and Leek Town to secure their place in the first round.
+Additionally, Gretna (competing in the Northern League in England this season) was the first Scottish club to feature in the Cup competition proper since Rangers' loss to Aston Villa in the semi-finals of the 1886-87 tournament.

 First round proper

-Grimsby Town and Tranmere Rovers from the Football League Second Division entered in this round along with all the Football League Third and Fourth Division teams plus three non-league clubs were given byes to this round: Wycombe Wanderers, Kidderminster Harriers and Woking.
+Grimsby Town and Tranmere Rovers from the Football League Second Division entered in this round along with the 47 Third and Fourth Division teams, the 28 non-league clubs from the qualifying rounds and Wycombe Wanderers, Kidderminster Harriers and Woking who were given byes.
 The first round matches were played on the weekend between 15 and 17 November 1991, with replays played midweek between 26 and 27 November.

-The tie between Huddersfield Town and Lincoln United was the largest gap in league places between two teams in the FA Cup until Marine and Tottenham Hotspur during the 2020-21 FA Cup.
+Lincoln United, from the Central Midlands League, was the lowest-ranked team in the round.
+Their match-up with Huddersfield Town represented the largest gap in league places between two teams in the FA Cup until Marine and Tottenham Hotspur during the 2020–21 competition.